Execution environment

 Installing dependencies at runtime

-using a code executor.
-When agents require additional Python packages for executing their code actions, they usually install them on demand, either based on prior knowledge or by reacting on code execution errors when an import
+Dependencies can also be installed at runtime with !pip install <package> using a code executor.
+When agents require additional Python packages for executing their code actions, they usually install them on demand, either based on prior knowledge or by reacting on code execution errors when an import failed.
+Alternatively, application code may also install packages at runtime prior to running an agent:

 from freeact import execution_environment